Make an affidavit regarding contravention of a Domestic Violence protection order

 When a person against whom a protection order was made (the respondent) contravenes the order, the person who requires protection (the complainant) can go to the nearest police station, lodge a complaint against the respondent and make an affidavit (state what had happened).
-The police officer shall then judge the danger in which the complainant appears to be and do either of the following:

 Department of Justice – Chief Directorate: Promotion of the Rights of Vulnerable Groups